Payment Solutions News | Product Spotlight

 - Two-Way Text Messaging/Fraud Alerts

-- Account Validation Services
+- Account Verification Services

 PNC was one of the first U.S. issuers to convert its commercial card portfolio to EMV® chip card functionality.
 The widespread use of this chip has led to a significant decline in card-present fraud around the world, but card-not-present (CNP) transactions remain vulnerable.
 A key protection—the three-digit CVV code found on the back of cards—is often used to verify the legitimacy of a CNP transaction; however, through data breaches, fraudsters have been able to obtain card numbers, expiration dates and CVV codes.